-Emily A. Caffrey, Ph.D., CHP Health Physics Program Director and Assistant Professor Department of Clinical and Diagnostic Sciences Health Physics Program 1716 9th Avenue South Birmingham, AL 35294 P: 541.250.1975 | emilycaf@uab.edu | SHPB 445 the society's most successful public information and outreach endeavor that reaches over 1.5 million individuals annually.
-Emily also serves on the HPS Program Committee, which develops and manages the technical program of the society's meetings.
+Emily A. Caffrey, Ph.D., CHP Health Physics Program Director and Assistant Professor Department of Clinical and Diagnostic Sciences Health Physics Program 1716 9th Avenue

+South Birmingham, AL 35294 P: 541.250.1975 | emilycaf@uab.edu | SHPB 445

 Emily Caffrey is the Program Director and an Assistant Professor for the UAB Master of Science in Health Physics Program.
 She has a B.S. in Nuclear Engineering and a Ph.D. in Radiation Health Physics and Statistics from Oregon State University.
 Her technical expertise is in ionizing radiation dosimetry and statistics.
 She obtained the title of Certified Health Physicist (CHP) in 2021.